Stabilized Benders decomposition for energy planning under climate uncertainty: Case study

 \section{Case study}

 This section introduces the case-study used to test and benchmark the algorithms introduced previously.
-The ambition of the case-study is not to achieve highly accurate system planning, but to provide a plausible problem covering all critical elements of renewable energy systems.
-All files to re-produce the case-study are placed in a public repository linked in the Supplementary material section.
+The ambition of the case-study is not to achieve highly accurate system planning but to provide a plausible problem covering all critical elements of renewable energy systems.
+The public repository linked in the Supplementary material section provides All files to re-produce the case-study.